DavidHe1127/Mr.He_HandBook/DevOps/Monitoring/prometheus/query.md

 ### what is deriv?

 In the context of monitoring, a derivative of a metric is the rate at which the metric value changes.

+### functions

+- `rate/irate/increase/resets` ONLY work properly for counter metrics, as they interpret any decrease in value over time as a counter reset.
+In the case of the rate()-style functions, these resets will be approximated away and only positive rates are computed, leading to totally incorrect results when using these functions on gauge metrics.
+- `delta/idelta/deriv/predict_linear` ONLY work properly for gauge metrics, as they treat increases and decreases in input metrics the same, and don't interpret decreases as counter resets.